 Socially responsible hospitals care for all the people in their surrounding community who need medical treatment, especially those impacted by structural racism and poverty.
 The Lown Index is the first hospital ranking to take into account how well hospitals serve people of lower income or education levels, and people of color.

 Nonprofit hospitals are expected to provide charity care and other community benefits, to maintain their tax-exempt status.
-However, the amount that hospitals spend on free care and other community health needs varies widely.
-The Lown Institute Hospitals Index is the first hospital ranking to take into account how much hospitals spend on charity care and other community health programs, as well as the the proportion of low-income patients they serve.
+However, the amount that hospitals spend on care for the uninsured and other community health needs varies widely.
+The Lown Institute Hospitals Index is the first hospital ranking to take into account how much hospitals spend on charity care and other community health programs, as well as the proportion of low-income patients they serve.

 The Lown Index rolls up scores from 42 detailed metrics, 8 components, and 3 categories to create an overall composite score.